Mirjax2000/WEBP_convertor/README.md

 ## It converts jpeg and jpg files in current folder.

 Place it into your images folder and execute.
-Input prompt is compress value form 0 - 100%.
+Input prompt is compress value from 0 - 100%.